sunilsoni/interview-docs/docs/aws/api-gateway.md

 `API deployment and scaling`: API Gateway makes it easy to deploy APIs to multiple stages (e.g., development, testing, production), and provides automatic scaling to handle changes in API traffic.

+### Configure API using AWS API Gateway with AWS Lambda as a backend

+- Create a Lambda function: First, create a Lambda function that will act as the backend for your API.
+You can do this using the AWS Management Console or the AWS CLI.
+For example, you could create a function that retrieves data from a database or performs some other business logic.

+- Create an API Gateway: Next, create an API Gateway using the AWS Management Console or the AWS CLI.
+You'll need to define a REST API and configure its resources and methods.
+For example, you could define a GET method on the "/users" resource that retrieves a list of users from your Lambda function.

+- Set up integration between API Gateway and Lambda: Once you've created your API Gateway, you need to set up integration between API Gateway and your Lambda function.
+You can do this using the AWS Management Console or the AWS CLI.
+For example, you could set up a Lambda Proxy integration that maps incoming requests to your Lambda function and returns the function's output to the client.

+- Add security to your API: To secure your API, you can use API Gateway's built-in support for OAuth 2.0 and JSON Web Tokens (JWTs), or you can integrate with AWS Identity and Access Management (IAM) to control access to your API.

+- Deploy your API: Once you've configured your API, you can deploy it to a specific stage (e.g., development, testing, production).
+You can do this using the AWS Management Console or the AWS CLI.

+- Test your API: Finally, test your API to make sure it's working as expected.
+You can do this using a tool like Postman or by sending requests directly from your client application.